 Among the novel and distinguishing features of new Fort Crook, of which Omaha and Nebraska is so proud, is a forty-five-star flag, the first to float over Uncle Sam's garrison.
-The additional star represents the new state of Utah, whose people have shown a kindly interest in affairs in this state on several occasions.
+The additional star represents the new state DAVID H. MERCER has been renominated for congress from the Second a kindly interest in affairs in this state

-THE school census enumerators of Omaha have brought in their report to Omaha have brought in their report to the board of education.
+THE school census enumerators of Omaha have brought in their report to the board of education.
 The report shows 28,609 persons of school age in the city; 6,529 of ages belonging to primary grades, 10,016 between the ages of 10 and 14 when education is compulsory; and in actual attendance 17,431 at public and 1,929 at private schools

 THE Omaha Bee says that the city treasurer continues to report heavy collection of taxes, there being every evidence of a greater volume of the circulating medium in the city.
-This can be accounted for in some measure by a willingness of those who have money to spend a little of it, discounting the chance of a most prosperous year for ten years.
+This can be accounted for in some measure by a willingness of those who have money to spend a little of it, discount-THE Orleans hotel at Bloomfield was ing the chance of a most prosperous

-MRS. ANNA R. SROTT of Cumberland, O., died last week on Burlington train 2, near Exeter.
-She and her three children, accompanied by her brother-in-law, W. J. Johnson of Caldwell, O., had left Superior that morning.
-Mrs. Scott insisted on starting back to Ohio in her enfeebled condition even if she got no farther than the depot.
-She died of consumption.
+No. 2, near Exeter.
+She and her three A MOVEMENT is on foot in Beatrice to children, accompanied by her brotherchase the Nebraska National bank building and convert it into a city Scott insisted on starting back to Ohio in her enfeebled condition even if she ROBERT STEVENS of Grafton, while got no farther than the depot.
+She